unlimitednow/vivid-landing-template/README.md

-# Vivid Landing Page Template
+# Vivid Landing Page Templates

 This is a ready to use template for any landing page you need, built with React, NextJS, and Tailwind CSS.